matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 aggregated.
 It means that a client is not bound to download the entire history of a room to have a comprehensive list of events being part of a thread.

-When a thread head is aggregated (as in MSC2675), returns a summary of the thread: the latest message, a list of participants and the total count of messages.
+When a thread head is aggregated (as in MSC2675), it returns a summary of the thread: the latest message, a list of participants and the total count of messages.
 I.e. in places which include bundled relations (per [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)), the thread root